Hero image

 (0)

--The words MOVE in this splat game!!!
-Making it a more interactive and challenging game. -Very engaging game on calculating relative formula mass and moles. -Excellent AfL resource which can be used with rulers, mini whiteboards or as an in-class test. -Very versatile.
-Pupils can be tested individually or as teams. -Can be used as a starter, main, or plenary. -Links in well with topics related to relative atomic mass and the periodic table. -Compatible with all chemistry exam boards (including AQA, Edexcel, OCR).
+-The words move in this splat game!!!
+Making it a more interactive and challenging game. -Very engaging game on the periodic table of elements and its history. -Excellent AfL resource which can be used with rulers, mini whiteboards or as an in-class test. -Very versatile.
+Pupils can be tested individually or as teams. -Links in well with topics related to atomic structure, reactivity, elements, compounds and mixtures. -Compatible with all chemistry exam boards (including AQA, Edexcel, OCR).

 Covalent Bonding AQA C1 4.2 New Spec 9-1 (2018)